donaldlab/OSPREY3/doc/content/contributing/dlab-filesystem.md

 +++
 menuTitle = "Dlab Filesystem"
-weight = 4
+title = "Accessing the Dlab filesystem" weight = 4
 +++

-# Accessing the Dlab filesystem

 Some Gradle tasks make use of the Dlab filesystem to store files, like build artifacts.